 - participate annually in an Agency-approved market benchmarking survey.

-The TTP is similar to the previously introduced Temporary Support of Overheads but is of a higher value and is in place for a longer period.
+The TTP is similar to and replaces the Temporary Support of Overheads (TSO) but is of a higher value and is in place for a longer period.

 The TSO will be obsolete as of 1 July 2019 and providers are encouraged to adopt the higher valued TTP and conditions for claiming.